Tag Archives: kevin mills

 MONSTERS OF ‘54

 Specifically, Godzilla and The Creature from the Black Lagoon, both of whom made their first appearance that year.
 Godzilla dealt with the prospect of humanity unleashing something beyond its control, i.e. atomic weapons.
-The Creature from the Black Lagoon was just a monster movie, although a 2014 remake is slated to be about the pollution of the Amazon.
+The Creature from the Black Lagoon was just another monster movie.
+Regrettably, a planned remake by John Carpenter in 1992 never happened.

 FALSE NAILS